 Courses taken in the PsyD program more than seven years before the semester in which the graduate degree is to be granted may not be counted toward the degree.
 There is a maximum limit of 10 years for completion of all components of the program, including the pre-doctoral internship and the doctoral project.
 Students who have not completed the program by 10 years will be dismissed.
 Students' progress will be evaluated at the seven-year point; if progress has not been adequate, students may be dismissed from the program.

-Following completion of the introductory practicum or thesis, students must complete at least two doctoral practica.
+Following completion of the introductory practicum, students must complete at least two doctoral practica.
 During their practica, students typically spend 16 to 24 hours per week at their clinical training site and attend a weekly doctoral practicum seminar.
 Each practicum seminar is 3 credit hours per semester, for two semesters each practicum.
 Most practicum site placements are for 9 to 12 months, for approximately 20 hours per week.
 The focus of training depends on the individual student’s needs, interests, and experience.

 Students who enter the program with a master’s degree will complete three doctoral practica.
 If a clinical practicum was completed as part of the master’s degree, the practicum may transfer in as the introductory practicum (upon review by the PsyD director), leaving two doctoral practica to be completed.
 Students who earned practicum credit as part of a doctoral program may transfer up to two semesters of clinical practicum upon review by the PsyD director.
 Additional practicum credit may be transferred as elective credit at the discretion of the PsyD director.
 A final practicum evaluation or letter from the practicum supervisor documenting that the student has achieved the appropriate level of clinical skill should accompany any transfer of practicum credit request.
 No undergraduate practicum credit is accepted.